-Our Lady of Guadalupe Day, on December 12, draws millions of Catholics every year from across Mexico and other countries to pay pilgrimage to see an image of Mary in the Basilica of Guadalupe.
+Our Lady of Guadalupe Day or Day of the Virgin of Guadalupe, on December 12, draws millions of Catholics every year from across Mexico and other countries to pay pilgrimage to see an image of Mary in the Basilica of Guadalupe.
 It is the site of her apparitions to Juan Diego Cuauhtlatoatz in 1531, now the most visited Catholic site in the world.
 Children are dressed in traditional costumes and are blessed in churches.
 Thousands of people come to church to pray.
 Guadalupe’s famous image, a brown-skinned woman in a starry blue mantle, hands folded in prayer, is cherished in Mexico.
 She is a remarkable part of believers’ daily lives — in their homes, churches, prayers, and community life.
+The day has been declared a national holiday in Mexico.

 History of Our Lady of Guadalupe Day